-3 additional credits selected among the courses listed above as accepted for the Major in Computer Science.
+3 additional credits selected from the list of courses accepted for the Major in Computer Science.

 In this programme, BAE410A/B is considered acceptable as a Computer Science course.

 The courses required by the Department of Business Administration are all the courses in their Major in Administration except for BAE220A; BAE242A; and BAE450B; which are not required.
 The first term of ECE102 will be taken as a prerequisite to ECE224A/B.